stefanoviel/moviesevolution/index.md

 Why did the complexity of movie plots start dwindling around 1970?
 The decrease in movie plot complexity post-1970 may partially reflect changes in communication patterns influenced by the advent of email and instant messaging during the same period.

-## Movie topic evolution
+## Movie topic evolution: are movies a reflection of the cultural climate?

 In this section, we will look at how the topics of movies evolved over time.
 To do this, we have to have some way of defining topics and what topics a movie is about.
 We could  do this by for example simply looking at the genre of a movie, but this might not be very representative.
 Instead, we do this in a data-driven way!
 Specifically, we perform Latent Dirichlet Allocation (LDA) on the whole corpus of movies.

 ### Latent Dirichlet Allocation

-Latent dirichlet allocation is method that is used to extract topics from a collection of text documents.
-Specifically, we specify the amount of topics to the algortihm and it then determines the right topics and represents them as probability distributions over words.
+Latent Dirichlet Allocation is a method that is used to extract topics from a collection of text documents.
+More concretely, we specify the amount of topics to the algortihm and it then determines the right topics and represents them as probability distributions over words.
 Then, each document is represented as a probability distribution over the found topics.
-In this way, the method finds a collection of topics that can easily interpreted by the most important (/the most likely) words in each topic.
-Then for each document, by looking at the computed value for each topic, we can see how present each topic is in that document.
+In this way, the method finds a collection of topics that can easily be interpreted by the most important (/the most likely) words in each topic.
+Then for each document, by looking at the computed value for each topic, we can see how relevant it is in the document.

 When we perform LDA with six topics on the whole dataset of movie plot summaries, the method finds the topics below, represented by their highest scoring words.
 We can further interpret them by looking at movies that had a high score for these topics.